mgiulini/github_workshop/README.md

 Now that we have a shared repository, let's add something to it.

-In the `example` directory of this repository you will find a [very simple python script](example/order_models.py) that reads [some data](example/capri_ss.csv) about possible models of a biomolecular complex, and ranks them according to a scoring function, built by combining three different features of the data.
+In the `example` directory of this repository you will find a [very simple python script](example/order_models.py) (`order_models.py`) that reads [some data](example/capri_ss.csv) about possible models of a biomolecular complex, and ranks them according to a scoring function, built by combining three different features of the data.
 The lower the score, the better the model.

 ![image](figures/2zex_high.png)
+**Figure**: a good model (orange) of a complex would resemble as much as possible the experimental structure (here in blue). `order_models.py` tries to find the best way to rank different models.

 The following instructions should be only executed by one group member.
 The others can have a look.